Level 1 vs Level 2 Market Data: What's the Difference?

 Daily open, high, and low for context

-Retail traders watching key price levels
+Retail traders watching specific price levels

 Buy-and-hold investors tracking positions